Lighting Control Systems for Buildings – Smart Lighting Guide

 What is DALI lighting control?

-DALI (Digital Addressable Lighting Interface) is a protocol used to control individual lighting fixtures and dimming levels within lighting installations.
+DALI stands for Digital Addressable Lighting Interface – is a protocol used to control individual lighting fixtures and dimming levels within lighting installations.

 Are wireless lighting control systems reliable?